Manifold-based isogeometric analysis basis functions with prescribed sharp features

 where $L_{IJ}$ is the limit matrix (or, mask) of the subdivision surface.
 The multiplication of the control vertices with the limit matrix involves only the one-neighbourhoods of the vertices~$\vec x_I$ and projects them onto a Catmull-Clark limit surface.
-The entries of the limit matrix depend on the valence of the vertex and can be found, for instance, in~\cite{Biermann:2000aa, zhang2018subdivision}.
-Moreover, note that Catmull-Clark subdivision surface reduces to cubic B-splines on structured meshes.
+The entries of the limit matrix depend on the valence of the vertex and can be found, for instance, in~\cite{Biermann:2000aa}.
+There are also so-called tuned subdivision masks available which can provide better shapes~\cite{zhang2018subdivision,augsdorfer2006tuning,Peters:2008aa}.
+Moreover, note that the Catmull-Clark subdivision surface reduces to cubic B-splines on structured meshes.
 With the projected control vertices the image of a reference element~$\Box$ on the manifold surface is obtained as

 where~$N_I (\vec \eta)$ are the introduced manifold-based basis functions.
 The manifold construction ensures that the images of the reference elements on the surface are connected with the required smoothness.
 The projection of the control vertices onto a Catmull-Clark surface is only used to obtain a visually pleasing surface.
 It is inconsequential when manifold-based basis functions are used as finite element basis functions.